diy365-mgos/bvar/README.md

 - Integer (`long`)
 - Decimal (`double`)
 - String (`char *`)
-- Dictionary (key/value pair dictionary) - This requires you to include the [bVariant Dictionary library](https://github.com/diy365-mgos/bvar-dic) in your porject.
+- Dictionary (key/value pair dictionary) - This requires you to include the [bVariantDictionaries library](https://github.com/diy365-mgos/bvar-dic) in your porject.
 ## Features
 - **Observable value** - You can check it the value of a bVariant is changed or not.
 - **JSON support** - You can dynamically create a variant varibale from a JSON string or you can save it as JSON in a very easy way.
 Just include the [bVariant JSON library](https://github.com/diy365-mgos/bvar-json) into your project.